 School transitions may significantly hinder children's continuity of education and disrupt their social relationships with classmates and friends.
 In this regard, it is important that efforts are made to bridge the gap between schools if a child if forced to move.
-Where possible, schools may support students to continue to remain enrolled in their current school thereby minimizing disruption of the learning progress and offering a sense of stability.
+Where possible, schools may minimizing disruption of the learning progress and offering a sense of stability.